napari/napari/docs/naps/5-new-logo.md

 If anyone is keen to experiment with different colors I would be glad to pass the design baton over.

+Other design questions:

+- Do we want a slight drop shadow?
+It is quite standard in macOS icons, and one looks quite sparse without it.
+- Do we want a sunlight reflection/sheen on the ocean part?
+I'm open to it.
+- For either of those, ideally, we would keep the image processing in Python and napari.

 ## Alternatives

 We could of course go for a more traditionally developed logo.
 However, I think